 Professional Recognition Awards

-NEW THIS YEAR – This award recognizes a professional who supports their organization with Heart, Excellence, Reliability and Optimism.
-The winner of the HERO award demonstrates their commitment to go above and beyond in their work to build relationships and ensure the essential success of their organization.
-This is not an award based on experience; it’s not for a new professional nor a seasoned professional —This award honors a person who is the backbone of your organization, who goes above and beyond their job role to care about the overall functioning of the organization and the people that surround them.
+This award recognizes a staff member who supports their organization with Heart, Excellence, Reliability and Optimism.
+The winner of the Unsung HERO award demonstrates their commitment to their work to build relationships and ensure the essential success of their organization.
+Regardless of tenure, this award honors an employee who is the backbone of your organization, who goes above and beyond their job role to care about the overall functioning of the organization and the people that surround them.

 Neely Tal Snyder Community Impact Award